 So we unconsciously meet our temporary needs through excuses.
 We meet those needs through our problems – but I’m here to tell you that any problem, big or small, will never fulfill your deepest needs.

 So let’s break down and get back to basics – pun intended.
 The first 4 basic human needs we talked about address the general needs of your personality.
 Everyone can find some level of certainty, uncertainty, connection and significance.
 Whether it’s in a positive or negative way, we can meet our personality needs.
 The last two basic needs are needs that create a higher more spiritual level of fulfillment.
 And few can easily achieve the two basic human needs of ongoing growth and contribution.
 Yet it is in continual growth and contribution where joy and abundance live.

 Ultimately who you become will make you very happy or very dissatisfied depending how you have chosen to approach your decision making and live your life.

 So don’t just look at the behaviors of others anymore.
-Now that you know what the basic human needs are, you know to shift your focus to how to attempt to meet each of those needs.
+Now that you know what the basic human needs are, you can practice proactively shifting your focus over to how to try and meet each of those needs.
 When we observe through the lens of why rather than what, we become more tolerant and compassionate of others and ourselves.
 We build long, healthy relationships.
 And even more importantly, we achieve our goals by growing through life with greater awareness.